myQwil/luapd/README.md

 Luapd's Makefile assumes that the libpd folder is adjacent to the luapd folder.
 This section will work under that assumption.

-### Apply luapd's git patches to libpd and pure-data:
+### Apply luapd's git patch to libpd's pure-data folder:

-    cd libpd
-    git apply ../luapd/diff/libpd.diff
-    cd pure-data
+    cd libpd/pure-data
     git apply ../../luapd/diff/pure-data.diff
-    cd ..

-A quick overview of what these patches do:

-- libpd.diff - Changes the declarations in the libpd_wrapper z headers from EXTERN to EXPORT, which will be left undefined for static builds.
-This makes it easier to link with libpd in MSYS2/MinGW.

-- pure-data.diff - Lua and Pd both have a function called `error`, which can confuse lua and cause crashes.
-We can prevent this with a little bit of preprocessor trickery in m_pd.h.
+**pure-data.diff** changes the name of a function called `error` because Lua also has a function with the same name, which can confuse Lua and cause crashes.

+There is also a diff patch called **libpd-extra.diff** but it only needs to be applied if you plan on building libpd with additional libraries that some of the LÖVE examples use.

 ### Build libpd: